triepels/CrossValidation.jl/README.md

 method = KFold((x, y), k=5)
 ```

 Here, `x` is an array with training data and `y` an array with the corresponding training labels.
-Finally, we start the hyperparameter tuning by:
+Finally, we start the hyperparameter search by:

 ```julia
 cv = crossvalidate(mymodel, search, method)